MicrosoftDocs/PowerShell-Docs/reference/6/About/about_Classes.md

 ```

+## OUTPUT IN CLASS METHODS

+In class methods, nothing goes to the pipeline except what is mentioned
+in the `return` statement.
+There is no accidental output to the pipeline
+from the code.

+> **Note**: This is fundamentally different from how PowerShell functions
+> handle output, where everything goes to the pipeline.

 ### EXAMPLE: Method output

-This example demonstrates no bleeding to the pipeline from
+This example demonstrates no accidental output to the pipeline from
 class methods, except on the `return` statement.

 ```powershell